christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ### Consistency {#sec:consistency}

+\epigraph{A man with a watch knows what time it is.
+A man with two watches is never sure.}{--- \textup{Segal's law}}

 Building scalable and reliable distributed systems requires a trade-off between consistency and availability.
 Consistency is a property of the distributed system that ensures that every node or replica has the same view of the data at a given point in time, regardless of which client updated the data.
 Ideally, a replicated data store should behave no differently than one running on a single machine, but this often comes at the cost of availability and performance.
 Deciding to trade some consistency for availability can often lead to dramatic improvements in scalability [@pritchett2008base].

 Consistency is an ambiguous term in data systems: in the sense of the _ACID model_ (Atomic, Consistent, Isolated and Durable), it is a very different property than the one described in the _CAP theorem_ (we explain this later in this section).
 The ACID model describes consistency only in the context of database transactions, whereas consistency in the CAP model refers to a single request/response sequence of operations.
 We focus on the definition in the CAP theorem in this work.
 In the distributed systems literature in general, consistency is understood as a spectrum of models with different guarantees and correctness properties, as well as various constraints on performance.

-A database consistency model[^consistency-origins] determines the manner and timing in which a successful write or update is reflected in a subsequent read operation of that same value.
+A database consistency model[^consistency-origins] determines the manner and timing in which a successful write or update is reflected in a subsequent read operation[^no-quantum-reads] of that same value.
 It describes the ordering guarantees for the execution of operations accessing the system and what values are allowed to be returned.
 There exists no one-size-fits-all approach: it is difficult to find one model that satisfies all main challenges associated with data consistency [@mkandla2021evaluation].
 Consistency models describe the trade-offs between concurrency and ordering of operations, and thus between performance and correctness.

 [^consistency-origins]: Originally, consistency models were discussed in the context of concurrency of operations on a single machine or set of CPUs respectively in multi-threaded environments.
 Discussions of consistency models in distributed systems or even distributed database systems are not substantially different, since a distributed system is basically nothing more than a collection of machines on which multiple threads and processes can run concurrently or in parallel.

+[^no-quantum-reads]: Throughout this work, the discussed read operations do not change a systems state.
+There is the concept of a _quantum memory system_ whose state can change during reads, which we will not take care of here.

+We assume a classical memory system at each node whose state is not affected by reads as opposed to a _quantum memory_ system whose state might change on reads.

 There are two distinct perspectives on consistency models: the data-centric and client-centric perspective, as illustrated in figure \ref{fig:data-client-centric-perspective} [@bermbach2013towards].
 The data-centric perspective analyzes consistency from a replica's point of view, where the distributed system synchronizes read and write operations of all processes to ensure correct results.
 Similarly, the client-centric perspective examines consistency from a client's point of view.
 From this perspective, it is sufficient for the system to synchronize only the data access operations of the same process, independently of the others, to ensure their consistency.
 This is justified because common updates are often rare and mostly access private data [@campelo2020brief].
 It is sufficient to _appear_ consistent to clients, while being at least partially inconsistent between cluster nodes.
 Therefore, client-centric consistency models are in general weaker than data-centric models.
 <!-- In this work, we focus on the data-centric perspective because the client-centric perspective depends on it and can be derived from it. -->